David A. DeCenzo, Ph.D.

 President, Coastal Carolina University

 As president, DeCenzo has implemented a comprehensive strategic planning process, assured fiscal accountability through policy and practice, and promoted assessment and transparency throughout the University.
-The University's Fall 2014 enrollment of 9,976 students reflects a more than 26 percent increase since 2007.
+The University's Fall 2015 enrollment of more than 10,000 students reflects a more than 26 percent increase since 2007.
 The Board of Trustees has adopted a Campus Master Plan to guide development of the University to achieve an enrollment of 12,500 students by 2020.

-During his tenure, the academic program has expanded from 39 to 67 undergraduate degree programs and eight graduate degree programs have been added.
-Recent additions include the B.A. in Intelligence and National Security Studies, the B.S. in Information Systems, the Master of Accountancy (M.Acc.), the Master of Arts in both Liberal Studies and in Writing, and the Ed.S. in Educational Leadership and in Instructional Technology.
-The University began offering its first doctoral program – the Ph.D. in Marine Science: Coastal and Marine Systems Science – in 2014.
+During his tenure, the academic program has expanded from 39 to 68 undergraduate degree programs.
+Recent additions include the B.A. in Intelligence and National Security Studies, the B.A. in Digital Culture and Design, and the B.S. in Information Systems.
+At the graduate level, the University offers 16 master's degree programs, two educational specialist programs, and the new Ph.D. in Marine Science: Coastal and Marine Systems Science.
+Other recent additions to the graduate program include the Master of Accountancy (M.Acc.), the Master of Arts in both Liberal Studies and in Writing, and the Ed.S. in Educational Leadership and in Instructional Technology.

-Under his leadership, the most ambitious construction program in the University's history is under way.
-Most recent projects in the more than $300 million building campaign include an $85 million residence facility that will accommodate 1,270 freshmen, a $12 million annex to the Lib Jackson Student Center, and the $30 million Science Annex II.
+Under his leadership, the most ambitious construction program in the University's history is underway.
+Most recent projects in the more than $300 million building campaign include an $85 million residence facility that will accommodate 1,270 freshmen, a $12 million annex to the Lib Jackson Student Union, and the $30 million Science Annex II.
 Projects completed in recent years include the HTC Student Recreation and Convocation Center; Bryan Information Commons, an addition to Kimbel Library; Brittain Hall, an academic and faculty office building; and Swain Hall, an annex to the Smith Science Center.
-A major renovation of the softball and baseball stadiums was complete in Spring 2015.
-The campus comprises 630 acres in addition to a 1,062-acre tract that includes a portion of Waties Island, which provides a natural laboratory for extensive study in marine science and wetlands biology on an Atlantic coast barrier island.
+A major renovation of the softball and baseball stadiums was completed in Spring 2015.
+The campus comprises 633 acres in addition to a 1,062-acre tract that includes a portion of Waties Island, which provides a natural laboratory for extensive study in marine science and wetlands biology on an Atlantic coast barrier island.

 DeCenzo began his tenure at Coastal Carolina University in 2002 when he became dean of the E. Craig Wall Sr. College of Business Administration, a position he held until 2006 when he was named provost of the University.
 He was instrumental in the establishment of the MBA in 2006.